 What you get: You choose what you borrow a la carte: dresses, tops, bottoms, suits, and coats.

 How it works: It’s just like shopping online, but you're renting (with the option to purchase).

 Best for: Professionals and people with specific needs and tastes.

 Cost: No membership fees, no registration to check out outfits.
-Free shipping and delivery for orders over $75; $12.95 for standard shipping under $75.
+Free shipping for orders over $75; $12.95 for standard shipping under $75.